Hermann-SW/9383761-digit-prime/README.md

 80W is 2KWh/day or 150KWh for expected 75 days computation.

-We have solar power on roof top, and on good as well as not so good days 80W = 0.08KW are easily produced for more than 12 hours per day.
+We have solar power on roof top, and on good days (25KWh) as well as not so good days, 80W = 0.08KW are easily produced for more than 12 hours per day.
 So more than half of the computation is green:
 ![good.50%.jpg](good.75%25.jpg)
 ![not_so_good.50%.jpg](not_so_good.75%25.jpg)